fizwidget/fizwidget.github.io/source/_posts/2014-07-03-nothin-but-functions.markdown

 items("tail")("tail")("tail") # => None
 ```

-So, we can retrieve the values from the list, and we've confirmed that the nodes are actually instances of the `node` function.
-We do indeed have a list made of functions.
+We do indeed have a linked list made of functions.
+A singly-linked, immutable, linked list to be precise.

-We could of course write utility functions to work with these lists.
-Here's a simple function that prints them for example:
+We can of course write any number of utility functions to work with these lists.
+Here's a simple function that prints them out for example:

 ``` python
 def print_list(items):